uchicago-library/lucy/README.md

 from lucy import app as application
 ```

-Your directory heirarchy should now look like this:
+Your directory hierarchy should now look like this:

 ```
 css